in

 • History of suicidal attempts

-People who are not willing to comply to post-procedure dietary restrictions, can not mobilize, have a limited life expectancy, and are younger than 18 years of age.
+People who are not willing to comply with post-procedure dietary restrictions, can not mobilize, have a limited life expectancy, and are younger than 18 years of age.

 Like other bariatric procedures, Roux-en-Y Gastric Bypass Surgery has a tremendous effect on body weight and obesity-associated medical conditions.